NxPKG/khulnasoft-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-policies/payload-logging.md

 You will see the [ID of the matched DLP Profile](/api/operations/dlp-profiles-list-all-profiles) followed by the decrypted payload.
 Note that DLP currently logs only the first match.

 {{<Aside type="note">}}
-Neither the key nor the decrypted payload will be stored by Cloudflare.
+Neither the key nor the decrypted payload will be stored by Khulnasoft.
 {{</Aside>}}

 ## Data privacy

-- All Cloudflare logs are encrypted at rest.
+- All Khulnasoft logs are encrypted at rest.
 Encrypting the payload content adds a second layer of encryption for the matched values that triggered a DLP rule.

-- Cloudflare cannot decrypt encrypted payloads, since this operation requires your private key.
-Cloudflare staff will never ask for the private key.
+- Khulnasoft cannot decrypt encrypted payloads, since this operation requires your private key.
+Khulnasoft staff will never ask for the private key.

 - You can define sensitive data with [Exact Data Match (EDM)](/cloudflare-one/policies/data-loss-prevention/datasets/#exact-data-match).
 All EDM-matched alphanumeric characters in the log will be redacted.
 For example, `123-45-6789` will become `XXX-XX-XXXX`.